Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 1 John 5:20 “And we know that the Son of God has come and has given us an understanding, that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ.
 This is the true God and eternal life.”

-Salvation is wholly from and by God who is able to perform all His holy will.
+Salvation is wholly from and by God, Who is able to perform all of His holy will.

 Job 23:14 “For He performs what is appointed for me, and many such things are with Him.”